Table of Contents Hide

 The final suggestion is to discuss with your dentist/orthodontist for a flexible payment plan.
 They may offer you a manageable payment method, so you don’t need to pay the whole lump sum.

 The final say

-Since the development of clear aligners from late 90s, Invisalign has revolutionized the orthodontics treatment.
-Sometimes people ask how do aligner work in order to know these widely used plastic-like trays better.
+Since the development of clear aligners in the late 90s, Invisalign has revolutionized orthodontics treatment.
+Sometimes people ask how aligners work in order to know these widely used plastic-like trays better.
 They wonder if clear aligners can compete with metal counterparts.

-But they may not know the facts, science and biomechanics behind the designs of Invisalign.
-Apart from the aesthetic benefits, the functional advantages are as efficient as braces unless the severe dental problem exists.
+But they may not know the facts, science, and biomechanics behind the designs of Invisalign.
+Apart from the aesthetic benefits, the functional advantages are as efficient as braces unless a severe dental problem exists.
 Even with serious cases, your orthodontist can offer a combination of traditional braces for a period of time and reverse back to the clear aligners.

-The most important issue is that Invisalign are as effective as braces in the any individual who can be a good candidate for Invisalign from the dental specialist’s perspective.
+The most important issue is that Invisalign is as effective as braces for any individual who can be a good candidate for Invisalign from the dental specialist’s perspective.